 About Caravan Panama Canal Tours

-As part of your Panama vacation with Caravan, you will enjoy a guided Panama Canal cruise that passes beneath The Bridge of the Americas as you cruise through the Panama Canal locks and across the Continental Divide.
+As part of your Panama vacation with Caravan, you will enjoy a guided Panama Canal cruise that passes beneath Bridge of Americas Panama Canal as you cruise through locks and across the Continental Divide.
 Later on in the tour, you will also be crossing the Panama Canal via the Panama Centennial Bridge and The Bridge of the Americas.

 Caravan offers fully escorted, all inclusive Panama Canal vacations that are exceptionally priced and include all meals, accommodations, activities, and gratuities.
-See our Panama Tour FAQs here.
+Read what others have said about this tour here.

-Visit our Panama Canal Tour page for more information about this tour or to book your Panama vacation call us today at 1-800-CARAVAN (227-2826).
+Visit our Panama Canal Tour page for more information about this tour.